CatMoeCircle/FuyuBot/README.md

 2. Create a Telegram Bot with [@BotFather](https://t.me/BotFather) to get the Bot Token.

-3. Install [Node.js](https://nodejs.org/), it is recommended to use the LTS (Long Term Support) version.
+3. Install [Node.js](https://nodejs.org/), it is recommended to use the LTS version.

 ### Clone the Project